atomone-hub/genesis/CONSTITUTION.md

 ### Article 1.A.
 Fundamental Principles

-This Constitution of the Cosmos Hub, hereinafter “the Constitution” hereby establishes the foundations of the governance model, economical model, and operating system of the Cosmos Hub.
+This Constitution of the AtomOne Hub, hereinafter “the Constitution” hereby establishes the foundations of the governance model, economical model, and operating system of the AtomOne Hub.

 All subsequent governance proposals must align with the provisions of the Constitution, and proponents of each proposal, along with all active governance voters, are required to ensure consistency between such proposals and the Constitution.

 ### Article 1.B.
-Sovereignty of the Cosmos Hub
+Sovereignty of the AtomOne Hub

-The Cosmos interchain network is composed of many sovereign zones, such as the Cosmos Hub.
+The Cosmos interchain network is composed of many sovereign zones, such as the AtomOne Hub.

-The Cosmos Hub is composed of many chains including the root hub chain where staking and governance transactions are committed and executed, but also other chains secured by ICS that are subservient to the governance of the root hub chain, hereinafter referred to as "Hub Governance".
+The AtomOne Hub is composed of many chains including the root hub chain where staking and governance transactions are committed and executed, but also other chains secured by ICS that are subservient to the governance of the root hub chain, hereinafter referred to as "Hub Governance".

-Other sovereign zones that are completely or partially secured by Cosmos Hub ICS, by definition, have their own governance mechanism.
-The Cosmos Hub principally enables and follows the will of the governance of such sovereign zones regarding the pegged tokens originating from said zones, except in well-defined exceptional circumstances involving bugs, theft, or harm to the
+Other sovereign zones that are completely or partially secured by AtomOne Hub ICS, by definition, have their own governance mechanism.
+The AtomOne Hub principally enables and follows the will of the governance of such sovereign zones regarding the pegged tokens originating from said zones, except in well-defined exceptional circumstances involving bugs, theft, or harm to the